abarto/tracker_project/README.rst

     (venv)$ python ./manage.py runserver

-and

-    (venv)$ python ./manage.py runwsserver

-for the WebSocket server.
+which runs an interface server with support for WebSockets and a worker.

 Running the application
 =======================

-As mentioned in the `django channels <https://github.com/andrewgodwin/channels>`_ in order to run the application using websockets we need at least and interface server and a worker are needed.
-We're going to use uWSGI to serve traditional HTTP requests and act as a worker, and the default WebSocket server that comes with Django channels:
+As mentioned in the `django channels <https://github.com/andrewgodwin/channels>`_ in order to run the application with support for WebSockets we need at least and interface server and a worker are needed.
+During development

 ::